petreboy14/redis-scheduler/README.md

 ```

 **#new Scheduler(options)**
 * options - Can be object or null.
-If null defaults to host: 'localhost' and port: 6579
+If null defaults to host: 'localhost' and port: 6579.
-  * host - Redis connection host
+  * host - Redis connection host.
-  * port - Redis connection port
+  * port - Redis connection port.

 ### Scheduling event